armando-genis/autonomous_driving_niagara/README.md

 # autonomous_driving_niagara
- Autonomous golf car for Monterrey Institute of Technology that uses Velodyne LiDAR and a Stereo Camara for environmental perception and an Ackermann steering controller for trajectory tracking.
+Simulation for an Autonomous golf car for Monterrey Institute of Technology that uses Velodyne LiDAR and a Stereo Camara for environmental perception and an Ackermann steering controller for trajectory tracking.

  ## Set up ROS2
 ```bash